felix-lyx/prose/README.md

 # PROSE: Predicting Multiple Operators and Symbolic Expressions

-This repository contains code for the paper [PROSE: Predicting Multiple Operators and Symbolic Expressions using Multimodal Transformers](https://arxiv.org/abs/2309.16816).
+This repository contains code for papers

+- [PROSE: Predicting Multiple Operators and Symbolic Expressions using Multimodal Transformers](https://arxiv.org/abs/2309.16816).
 See also the [UCLA CAM Reports](https://ww3.math.ucla.edu/wp-content/uploads/2023/10/PROSE_cam.pdf).
 More details can be found in ``prose_ode/README.md``.

+- [Towards a Foundation Model for Partial Differential Equation: Multi-Operator Learning and Extrapolation](https://arxiv.org/abs/2404.12355).
+More details can be found in ``prose_pde/README.md``.

 ## Install dependencies